 To humans, there’s nothing more delicious on a hot summer day than an ice cream cone.
 But can dogs eat ice cream?

 Because there are so many different kinds of ice cream, there isn’t a simple answer to the question, “Can dogs eat ice cream?”
-Generally, the main problem when it comes to answering, “Can dogs eat ice cream?” comes from the way some ice cream is prepared.
+Generally, the biggest problem when it comes to answering, “Can dogs eat ice cream?” comes from the way some ice cream is prepared.
 Some commercially manufactured (and homemade) ice cream utilizes artificial sweeteners, which can be toxic to your dog.

 Xylitol is a sweetener that is toxic to dogs and it’s found in many human foods, including some ice cream.
 In other ice cream, it’s the flavor itself or the add-ins that are dangerous to your dog.
 Chocolate is toxic to dogs, and some nuts are toxic or bad for dogs, too.